secretstartups/handbook/communication/index.html.md

 ## Zoom

 GitLab uses [Zoom](https://zoom.us/) for internal and external video communications.
-Some of our customers and partners have different preferred tools and to facilitate the communication with those parties, GitLab supports WebEx and MS Teams.
-However, the use of these tools needs to be approved by the IT department and should only be used when an external party requests it.
+GitLab encourages the use of Zoom whenever possible, however some of our customers and partners have different preferred tools and to facilitate the communication with those parties, GitLab provides licenses for WebEx and MS Teams.
+To request access to those tools, create an [access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new?issuable_template=Single_Person_Access_Request) and provide a justification for access.

 ### Usage guidelines